 “Leave it to me,” Albano confidently replied, “just drive us there.”

 Ogulewicz did as he was told, but wondered whether the liquor was starting to affect Albano's judgement.
-It was ridiculous to think that they could even get past the doorman.
+It was ridiculous to think that they could even get through the door.
 Sure enough, as they reached the Hyatt and parked before the entrance, a doorman stepped forward and asked who they were.
 To Mitch’s amazement, Albano whipped out his wallet and flashed a badge.
 “Mike Albano and Mitch Ogulewicz,” he said.
 “Secret Service.”

 “With no accommodations set aside for the secret service?”
 Albano exclaimed.
 “I demand to see the manager!”
 The nervous clerk disappeared while Mitch and Albano waited at the desk.
 “Have you lost your mind?”
 Mitch whispered.
 “Where did you get that badge?”
 Albano explained that it was given to him as a result of his job as a state parole officer.
 Had the doorman or the clerk bothered to look at the badge closely enough they would have seen that it had nothing to do with the secret service, but they had not done so.
 Soon the clerk returned with the manager in tow.